Security Hardening: A Comprehensive Guide to the Optimal Protection of Your IT Infrastructure

 I. What is security hardening?

 II.
-Who should engage with security hardening?
+Who should be concerned with security hardening?

 III.
 How is security hardening implemented?